 Visual perception skills refer to the skills developed from experience - relating size, shape, texture, location and distances.
 It allows the interpretation of what is seen.

 Vision is the ability to use and manipulate that sight.

 Visual perception is the ability to interpret and use the vision skills.

 You can have good sight and yet have difficulty concentrating and applying these skills.
 It is important to realise that reading and writing difficulties are not signs of intelligence.
 For example, you can have good intelligence and poor ability to read and undertake written language tasks.
 Likewise, you can be of moderate intelligence and yet have the necessary processing skills to read and do written language tasks.

 When we assess patients, particularly those with perceived learning delays, we need to know not only how well they see and how easily they move their eyes, we also need to know how well they process, store and utilise previously seen visual information.

 A child is likely to have visual processing delays if they:

-If you are interested in a visual perception assessment, we normally recommend an initial eye examination with any of our optometrists before proceeding.
+If you are interested in a visual perception assessment, an initial eye examination with one of our optometrists is required before proceeding.